 - 1. Socializing with other students once class has begun. - 2.
 Refusing to complete assigned tasks in the class or labs. - 3.
 Sleeping in class, arguing with the professor or other students, showing disrespect towards the professor or other students, or disrupting the class in any way. - 4.
-Using cell phones or texting during class.
+Using cell phones, MP3s, and PDAs during class.